 This is my 1st book for #20booksofsummer 2022 edition.
 I bought it on Kindle on 22 June 2020 for the princely sum of 99p.
 I have no idea what prompted me to buy it because I’ve never read a review of it.
 Perhaps I just liked the cover?

-1001 books, Austria, Author, Book review, Books in translation, Fiction, Penguin Modern Classics, Peter Handke, Publisher, Reading Projects, Setting
+1001 books, Austria, Author, Book review, Fiction, Penguin Modern Classics, Peter Handke, Publisher, Reading Projects, Setting, translated fiction

 ‘The Left-Handed Woman’ by Peter Handke (translated by Ralph Manheim)